-The overall responsibility for the Compliance function within Fortitude Re resides primarily with our Legal and Compliance Department and ultimately with the Regulatory, Compliance & ESG Committee which is a committee of the Board of Directors.
-The purpose of the committee is to assist the Board of the Directors (i) to ensure the Company satisfies its regulatory obligations and commitments upon which its licenses were conditioned; (ii) in its oversight of the Company's handling of legal, regulatory and compliance matters; (iii) in its oversight of the Company's positions and policies that relate to current and emerging corporate social responsibility, environmental, political and public policy issues of significance to the Company, including those that may affect the Company's business operations, performance or corporate reputations; and (iv) providing input and advice to the Company's Risk and Capital Committee with respect to legal, compliance and regulatory components and risks associated with any potential new transactions.
+The overall responsibility for the Compliance function within FRL resides primarily with our Legal and Compliance Department and ultimately with the Regulatory, Compliance & ESG Committee which is a committee of the Board of Directors.
+The purpose of the committee is to assist the Board of the Directors (i) to ensure the Company satisfies its regulatory obligations and commitments upon which its licenses were conditioned; (ii) in its oversight of the Company's handling of legal, regulatory and compliance matters; and (iii) in its oversight of the Company's positions and policies that relate to current and emerging corporate social responsibility, environmental, political and public policy issues of significance to the Company, including those that may affect the Company's business operations, performance or corporate reputations.